Sathishk2/Lang/README.md

 In this repository, I learn how to use langchain to

-1. import openai. build chain, simple sequential chain, sequential chain, agents. use memory for conversation chain
+1. import openai, prompt template, build chain, simple sequential chain, sequential chain, agents, and use memory for conversation chain
 2. use huggingfaceapi
 3. create restaurant name generator for cuisines with menu items using streamlit